By Rebecca Westaway

 in this moment

-(which is rarely happening nowadays in racing world)
+(which is rarely happening nowadays in the racing world)

 Learning happened within us